DebasisX/ML-Model-for-3D-Classification/hyperspace/README.md

-# Adaptive Ranged Based 3D Classification Model
+# Adaptive Ranged Based Hyperspace Classification Model

 1. Splitting of data and adaptation to dynamic ranges is performed while the process.
 2. Data is Loaded